Quantifying the Bayesian Evidence for a Planet in Radial Velocity Data: Introduction

-The art of exoplanet detection ultimately comes down to a decision on whether or not the data support the existence of a planet.
-In particular, do different methods converge to similar conclusions about the evidence for $n$-planets, given the exact same datasets and assuming the exact same noise model and prior beliefs?
-The aforementioned methods were not developed in the same context; each study considered a different RV dataset, noise model, and set of $n$-planet hypotheses, so the relative strengths of these model comparison algorithms are largely unknown. \citet{fordgregory2007} compared several methods for 0 and 1-planet models and \citet{guo2012} applied some promising methods to multi-planet systems.
+\REWRITE{The art of exoplanet detection ultimately comes down to a decision on whether or not the data support the existence of a planet.
+The Bayes factor can be interpreted against empirical scales \citep{jeffreys1961theory,kassraftery1995}, see for example \cite{gregory2007}.
+However, to make decisions with known false positive and false negative rates, thresholds on $B$ (or correspondingly POR) need to be calibrated with extensive simulations.}

+\REWRITE{In this work, we focus on the preliminary step towards such Bayesian exoplanet inference: numerically reliable computation of $\mathcal{Z}$.
+In particular, we would like to know if different methods converge to similar conclusions about the evidence for $n$-planets, given the exact same datasets and assuming the exact same noise model and prior beliefs?
+Some examples in RV of methods for computing the Bayesian evidence include thermodynamic integration \citep{gregory2007}, nested sampling \citep{ferozhobson2014}, geometric path Monte Carlo \citep{hou2014}, transdimensional MCMC \citep{brewerdonovan2015}, and importance sampling \citep{nelson2016, jenkins2017}.
+The above studies were applied to real RV data for systems with suspect planets.
+The methods were not developed in the same context; each study considered a different RV dataset, noise model, and set of $n$-planet hypotheses, so the relative strengths of these model comparison algorithms are largely unknown. \citet{fordgregory2007} compared several methods for 0 and 1-planet models and \citet{guo2012} applied some promising methods to multi-planet systems. }

 Inspired by these previous studies, we designed a data challenge for the RV community to compare different algorithms and implementations for performing model comparison.
 Participants were given six synthetic RV datasets and a set of $n$-planet models, where $n=\{0, 1, 2, 3\}$.
 They were asked to compute quantitative estimates for $\mathcal{Z}$ ($\widehat{\mathcal{Z}}$, henceforth) for each model and their respective uncertainties using whatever computational methods and simplifying assumptions that they choose.
 This challenge took place in association with a breakout session at The Third Workshop on Extremely Precise Radial Velocities at The Pennsylvania State University in 2017, August 14 to 17 (EPRV3, henceforth).
 Some teams participated remotely, while others exchanged ideas during the breakout sessions.